Highlights

 Where to Watch The Film Parade (1933)

-Fancy watching 'The Film Parade' in the comfort of your own home?
-Discovering a streaming service to buy, rent, download, or view the J. Stuart Blackton-directed movie via subscription can be difficult, so we here at Moviefone want to do the heavy lifting.
+Craving a viewing of 'The Film Parade' wherever you like to watch?
+Searching for a streaming service to buy, rent, download, or watch the J. Stuart Blackton-directed movie via subscription can be difficult, so we here at Moviefone want to help you out.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Film Parade' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'The Film Parade' right now, here are some details about the Alliance Films history flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Film Parade' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'The Film Parade' right now, here are some finer points about the Alliance Films history flick.

-Interested in knowing what the movie's about?
+Ready to dive into the plot?
 Here's the plot: "Pioneer filmmaker J. Stuart Blackton was intrigued by the idea of a film about the history of the movies as early as 1915.
 He finally released a 52-minute feature called The Film Parade that was shown in New York and favorably reviewed by "Variety" in 1933.
 He continued tinkering with the film for the rest of the decade, and later filmmakers and distributors used Blackton's footage for stock or to produce their own variously titled and truncated versions. -UCLA Film & Television Archive" .

 'The Film Parade' Release Dates